-The 08SLO awards for all named executive officers except Mr. Kelsey were made in the form of awards of restricted stock units that vest and pay on March 13, 2011, or earlier in case of death, disability or retirement.
-Each of the currently-employed named executive officers other than Mr. Kelsey is currently retirement-eligible.
-Mr. Kelsey's 08SLO award was made in the form of an award of restricted stock that will vest and pay on March 13, 2011, or earlier in case of death or disability.
+The 08SLO awards for all named executive officers except Mr. Kelsey were made in the form of awards of restricted stock units that vested and paid on March 13, 2011.
+Each of the named executive officers other than Mr. Kelsey is currently retirement-eligible.
+Mr. Kelsey's 08SLO award was made in the form of an award of restricted stock that vested and paid on March 13, 2011.